DaveCaulfield/liquid-boards/README.md

 - A clean and simple review page is dispalyed below the product details.
 - All user of the site can read the reviews which helps potential buyers.
-- A user must have account to write a review.
+- A user must have an account to write a review.
-- A user can edit or delete their own reviews if needed.
+- A signed in user can edit or delete their own reviews if needed.
 - An admin user can edit or delete all users reviews if needed.